Jail, lawsuits cast shadow over Myanmar media freedom

 New media laws approved by parliament in March and pending presidential approval would give authorities broader power over the press, critics say.

-One would allow the government to ban publications for inciting unrest or threatening "national security, rule of law or community peace and tranquillity."
+One would allow the government to ban publications for inciting unrest or threatening "national security, rule of law or community peace and tranquility."

 The government has also tightened controls on foreign media.
 Visiting correspondents are receiving one-month visas instead of three months, while resident foreign journalists get only six-month visas and must leave the country every 28 days.
 Officials at the information ministry were not available for comment on the changes.